tmtong/tmtong/README.md

 <h3 align="left">Biography </h3>

 Greetings, my friend!
 I'm not your average Joe, no sirree.
-I was born in a lab of mad scientists, all dressed in their finest white coats and cackling as they tried to create the next superhero.
+I was born in a lab of mad scientists, all dressed in their finest white coats and cackling as they tried to create the next superhuman.
 I was supposed to be their greatest creation, the one to save humanity from all its woes.
 But then, disaster struck.
 You see, the lab had a little accident with some kryptonite, or was it plutonium?
 I can't quite remember.
 All I know is that there was a big boom, and next thing I knew, I was flying out of the lab like a bat out of hell.
 And that's how I ended up here.

 <h3 align="left">Superpower </h3>